kevinweber/inline-comments/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Improved colour picker.

 = 2.1 =
 * New feature: References.
 The default WordPress comments that are displayed below your article contain a link to the referenced paragraph.
+Click on the link to jump to the paragraph.
 * Fixed not working option "Always Display Bubbles".
-* Extended WordPress' body_class() function to display class "inline-comments" for the <body> element.
+* Extended body_class() function to display class "inline-comments" within the <body> element.

 = 2.0.2 =
 * Improved UX: Close comments when user clicks on the same bubble again.